FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Planning in the environment

 Setting $\theta$ to be the second term, we obtain the second inequality.
 Finally, we apply Holder's inequality and use the fact that $\hat{V}_{h+1}$ is bounded in $[0,H]$ by construction.
 Appealing to~\pref{eq:induction_tv} we have

 Now applying~\pref{eq:induction_coverage}, we transfer this squared error to the distribution induced by any other policy.
-This calculation is exactly the same as in the main induction argument, and it yields
+This calculation is exactly the same as in the main induction argument (see~\pref{eq:simplex_transfer}), and it yields

 Next, we bound the difference in cumulative rewards between $\hat{\pi} \defeq \hat{\pi}_{0:H-1}$ and the optimal policy $\pi^\star$ for the reward function.
 For this, recall that we define $\hat{Q}_0(x,a) = R_0(x,a) + \langle\hat{\theta}_0,\hat{\phi}_0(x,a)\rangle$ and also that $\hat{\pi}_0$ is greedy with respect to this $Q$ function, which implies that $\hat{Q}_0(x,\hat{\pi}_0(x)) \geq \hat{Q}_0(x,\pi^\star(x))$ for all $x$.
 Therefore,